 Minimum depth20 m

-Distance from anchorage to tender pier1,5 NM
+Distance from anchorage to tender pier0.4 nautical mile

 BunkersYes